 Rheumatoid arthritis (RA)

-Zinc deficiency, along with the other nutrient imbalances and overloads I work with, such as copper toxicity, pyrrole disorder (a double deficiency of zinc, vitamin B6, and intolerance to omega 3 fatty acids), and methylation imbalances, can be safely corrected with dietary and nutrient therapy.
+Zinc deficiency, along with the other nutrient imbalances and overloads I work with, such as copper toxicity, pyrrole disorder (a double deficiency of zinc and vitamin B6), and methylation imbalances, can be safely corrected with dietary and nutrient therapy.